 Spicy Smoked Brisket Chili Dutch Oven Recipe is the perfect way to take leftover Smoked Brisket to the next level!
 Now I had never smoked anything in a Dutch Oven prior to this.
 I do have to say I am eager to try out more recipes smoked like this in the future.
-(I have included affiliate links to products I love.
-As an Amazon Associate, I earn from qualifying purchases.)

 I grew up with everything being cooked in Cast Iron.
 With having a glass top stove I had been cautious of it at home but I have always loved it on my grill!
 I picked up this one on Offer Up for only $5 and it has kept on trucking!
-Personally I love to see so many new options for Cast Iron, my next one will be a combo one with the skillet for the top.
+Personally, I love to see so many new options for Cast Iron, my next one will be a combo one with the skillet for the top.

 Spicy Smoked Brisket Chili Dutch Oven Recipe Ingredients